-One of the key differences with your cloud mobile is that you have the ability to implement advanced call routing on your eSIM mobile number through Jet’s Callflow builder.
-This includes features such as time of day routing, call queueing, IVR, geographic routing and call greetings.
-Below is a brief description of how each of these features works best with a cloud mobile:
+One of the key differences with your Cloud Mobile is that you have the ability to implement advanced call routing on your eSIM mobile number through Jet’s Callflow builder.
+This includes features such as time of day routing, call queues, IVR, geographic routing and call greetings.
+Below is a brief description of how each of these features works best with a Cloud Mobile:

 - Time of day routing - Schedule in working hours, weekends and public holidays to ensure that after-hours calls are being diverted to either a voicemail or to an on-call member of staff.

-- Call Queueing - cloud mobile gives organisations the ability to display a single mobile number that can dial multiple staff members at the same time, and hold callers until a member of your team is available to take the call.
+- Call Queueing - Cloud Mobiles give organisations the ability to display a single mobile number that can dial multiple staff members at the same time, and hold callers until a member of your team is available to take the call.

 - IVR - Divert incoming calls to your mobile number to different staff members based on options that callers press e.g. Press 1 for Sales, Press 2 for Customer Service.